-Many of the incidents sensationalized by the media are cyberattacks.
-So much so, in fact, that organizations that have suffered a non-criminal data breach frequently use media statements as vehicles to reassure service users that information hasn’t been accessed by hackers.
+Many of the incidents sensationalised by the media are cyberattacks.
+So much so, in fact, that organisations that have suffered a non-criminal data breach frequently use media statements as vehicles to reassure service users that information hasn’t been accessed by hackers.

 Of course, protecting data from cyberattacks remains key – but equally harmful is the risk that internal employees also pose to sensitive data.

 As the impacts of data breaches increase, so do the opportunities for employees to leak sensitive data – either accidentally or maliciously.
 IDC estimates a 300% increase in unstructured data (emails and files) by 2020, as organisations adopt new digitised working practices.
 As a result, employees are sharing more information digitally, including emails and multimedia content, such as audio and video files – creating a great surface area for risk and, ultimately, data breaches to occur.

 How much of a problem are insider data breaches?